Zack Gelof

-Zack Gelof (born October 19, 1999) is an American Israeli baseball third baseman in the Oakland Athletics organization.
-He played college baseball at Virginia.
-Gelof was selected in the second round of the 2021 Major League Baseball draft by the Athletics.
-Gelof will play for Team Israel in the 2023 World Baseball Classic in Miami, in March 2023.
+Zachary Dunn Gelof (born October 19, 1999) is an American professional baseball second baseman for the Athletics of Major League Baseball (MLB).
+He played college baseball for the Virginia Cavaliers.
+He was selected by the Athletics in the second round of the 2021 MLB draft, and made his MLB debut for them in 2023.
+Gelof played for Team Israel in the 2023 World Baseball Classic.